 On May 19, 2001 Matt Manning and Family began to build their second public golf course in central Iowa.
 Almost exactly one year to the day on May 23, 2002, The Legacy Golf Club opened to the public.
 The Legacy is a Championship golf course designed by Golfscapes, Inc and Jeffrey D. Brauer.

-The Legacy Golf Club is a public golf course located just south of Des Moines.
+The Legacy is located just south of Des Moines.
 Players of all abilities will enjoy the choice of four sets of tees and forgiving fairways.
 The experienced golfer will be challenged by the precision required for approach shots and the undulating putting surfaces.

-All golfers will be impressed by manicured bentgrass fairways, tees and greens, lush Kentucky blue grass rough and unmatched customer service.
-Besides the nationally recognized golf course, golfers will find a full practice facility including the indoor Legacy Learning Center, Visage GPS system and Club Car carts.
+Customers will be impressed by manicured bentgrass fairways, tees and greens, lush Kentucky blue grass rough and unmatched customer service.
+Besides the nationally recognized golf course, The Legacy offers a full practice facility including the indoor Learning Center with 2018 Golf Digest Best Teacher in Iowa, Rob Randall.
+Golfers will also enjoy a well-kept fleet of Club Car carts that are equipped with Visage GPS.

 The Legacy features a dining room that offers sandwiches, snacks and drinks to complete the day.
 For golf related events and outings there is an air-conditioned banquet room that boasts scenic views of multiple holes and seats 160+ guests.